 Aiming to eliminate the time that its IT staff spent maintaining on-site infrastructure, Clark Construction wanted to migrate its applications and data to the cloud.
-Using CloudEndure Live Migration, the company moved everything to AWS without a hitch.
+Using CloudEndure Migration, the company moved everything to AWS without a hitch.
 The migration lasted less than a week and went so smoothly that the employees outside of the IT department never knew the company’s servers had migrated.

 With headquarters in Bethesda, Maryland, and 10 other regional offices around the U.S., Clark Construction is one of the largest privately-held general contractors in the country, with more than $4 billion in annual revenue.
 For more than a century, the company has completed intricate interior renovations and some of the most complex civil operations in the U.S. Clark Construction takes pride in providing world-class service to its clients and in its ability to handle projects of all sizes and levels of complexity.

-CloudEndure successfully replicated Clark Construction’s 26 applications.
+CloudEndure Migration successfully replicated Clark Construction’s 26 applications.
 This process included the initial synchronization of existing server data and the continuous replication of any newly-written server data in real time.
 It was completed within several days.

 At this point, Gelety and his team were able to test the most up-to-date state of their servers on AWS at a moment’s notice, as many times as needed, and without any disruption to their source applications.
 This ensured that when the golden 8-hour cutover window arrived, they knew exactly what to do, and could complete the cutover in minutes.
 When the time came, Gelety and his team simply spun up the most up-to-date state of their servers in AWS, and shut off their in-house servers.

-“I wanted to be able to say, ‘At midnight on Friday night… I want to be able to turn on these servers on Amazon and turn them off in our old environment,” Gelety said of CloudEndure Live Migration.
-CloudEndure enabled Gelety and his staff to migrate to AWS without fanfare.
+“I wanted to be able to say, ‘At midnight on Friday night… I want to turn on these servers on Amazon and turn them off in our old environment,’” Gelety said of CloudEndure Migration.
+CloudEndure Migration enabled Gelety and his staff to migrate to AWS without fanfare.
 “We treat no news as good news,” he added.